-If any funds are remitted at a charter school site away from the central business office, the school secretary should follow the receipting and handling procedures described above, including keeping the funds in a locked, fireproof safe in a secure location until the funds can be taken to the charter school's business office.
+If any funds are remitted at a charter school site away from the central business office, the school secretary should follow the receipting and handling procedures described above, including keeping the funds in a locked, fireproof safe that is bolted securely to the ground in a secure location until the funds can be taken to the charter school's business office.
 This means the cash receipts should be counted by two people at the school, then taken by one person to the business office, where they are counted, confirmed and receipted by the person from the school and the business office person.
+Charter schools should ensure that site staff are trained in the appropriate procedures.